 Multi-photon excitation is a method to visualize living tissue by exciting the fluorescence molecules with the tightly focused near-infrared femtosecond pulse laser.
 Since the longer wavelength is used for multi-photon excitation, it has a superior deeper tissue penetration and reduced phototoxicity compared with single-photon excitation.
-Our 2-photon microscopes have the top level specification for deep tissue imaging and can be applied to the imaging of neurons and glial cells in deep tissues such as mouse brain.
-Recently, we also developed a 2-photon fluorescence imaging microscope which can be applied to image protein-protein interaction and the protein activity.
-Analytical equipment for in vivo neuronal, metabolic, and physiological parameters in mice and rats We analyze the following physiological parameters in mice: 1) Single unit recording from motor-related brain regions in the awake state, 2) Measurement of energy intake and expenditure in free-moving mice, 3) Measurement of body temperature, heart rate and blood pressure in free-moving mice, 4) Non-invasive echo-graphic imaging for evaluation of tissue structure-function relationships (liver, kidney and blood vessels), 4-dimensional changes in cardiac functions, and capillary blood flow (brain and umbilical cord) in anesthetized mice, 5) Mouse temperature preference assay with thermal gradient ring, 6) Behavioral analysis associated with emotions, memory and learning: Open field, Light-dark transition, Elevated plus maze, Forced swimming, Rota-rod, Passive avoidance, Fear conditioning, Morris water maze, Barnes circular maze, etc. Outline National Institute for Physiological Sciences and National Institute for Basic Biology are sharing facilities which are innovative for conducting biological researches, but rather expensive to be supported only by one institution.
-Section of Electron Microscopy See P. 35 Instrument Design Room Custom-designed equipments, which are not commercially available, can be constructed in this room.
+Our 2-photon microscopes have the top-level specification for deep tissue imaging and can be applied to the imaging of neurons and glial cells in deep tissues such as the mouse brain.
+Recently, we also developed a 2-photon fluorescence imaging microscope that can be applied to image protein-protein interaction and the protein activity.
+Analytical equipment for in vivo neuronal, metabolic, and physiological parameters in mice and rats We analyze the following physiological parameters in mice: 1) Energy intake and expenditure in free-moving animals, 2) Body temperature, heart rate, and blood pressure in free-moving animals, 3) Non-invasive 4-dimensional cardiac function and capillary blood flow imaging using anesthetized mice, 4) Mouse temperature preference assays using a thermal gradient ring, 5) Evaluation of behaviors related to emotions, learning, and memories, 6) Multicellular activity measurement and manipulation in vivo, and 7) Functional analysis of neuroimmune interactions in mouse models of diseases.
+[Major apparatuses] Device for simultaneously

+measuring energy metabolism and activity of small animals using mass spectrometry, Brain wavemeasuring apparatus, Electromyograph, Telemetry automatic measurement system for chronic experiments, Olympus FV100, 4D ultrasound imaging device VEVO3100, Isolated heart perfusion system, Thermal Gradient Ring, Open field test analyzer, Light/dark transition test device, Barnes circular maze test device, Elevated plus-maze test analyzer, Forced swimming test analyzer, Rotarod test analyzer, Passive avoidance test analyzer, Fear conditioning test analyzer, Morris water maze pool, Nikon A1MP+Holographic microscope, and X-ray irradiation device.

+Facilities Shared by the Two Institutes

+Outline

+National Institute for Physiological Sciences and National Institute for Basic Biology are sharing facilities which are innovative for conducting biological researches, but rather expensive to be supported only by one institution.

+Section of Electron Microscopy

+See P. 34

+Instrument Design Room

+Custom-designed equipments, which are not commercially available, can be constructed in this room.
 The machine shop is equipped with various types of machines such as milling machines and drill presses.
-3D-printer and a samall laser cutting machine also work, and laboratory equipment can be manufactured.
+A small laser cutting machine also work, and laboratory equipment can be manufactured.
 The electronic shop is equipped with various types of test instruments used for construction and measurement calibration of electronic devices.

 Machine shop equipments (Instrument Design Room)

 Trans-Omics Facility The Trans-Omics Facility is a division of NIBB Trans-Scale Biology Center and organized jointly by NIBB and NIPS for promoting DNA and protein studies.
 The facility maintains a wide array of core research equipments, from standard machinery like ultracentrifuges to cutting edge tools such as next generation DNA sequencers, which amount to 70 different kinds of instruments.
 Our current focus is supporting functional genomics works that utilize mass spectrometers and DNA sequencers.
 Next generation DNA sequencers (Trans-Omics Facility)

-Optics and Imaging Facility The Optics and Imaging facility (former Spectrography and Bioimaging Facility) manages the optical equipment, such as optical microscopes, including confocal laser microscopes and two-photon microscopes, and the Okazaki Large Spectrograph.
+Optics and Imaging Facility The Optics and Imaging Facility (former Spectrography and Bioimaging Facility) manages the optical equipment, such as optical microscopes, including confocal laser microscopes and two-photon microscopes, and the Okazaki Large Spectrograph.
 We also hold technical seminars and training sessions about microscopes and bioimaging to provide useful information to our users.
 Okazaki Large Spectrograph (Optics and Imaging Facility)